MooseCapital/Vite-react-project-manual-setup-guide/README.md

-# vite react setup guide
+# vite react manual setup guide

 1) In webstorm -> file -> new project -> **vite -> make sure to click React vite then name project.**